 In your service configuration file (CSCFG), ServiceConfiguration.Cloud.cscfg, add a Certificates section within the Role section, replacing the sample thumbprint value shown below with that of your certificate:

-(The example above uses sha1 for the thumbprint algorithm.
+(The preceding example uses sha1 for the thumbprint algorithm.
 Specify the appropriate value for your certificate's thumbprint algorithm.)

 Now that the service definition and service configuration files have been updated, package your deployment for uploading to Azure.
-If you are using cspack, ensure that you don't use the /generateConfigurationFile flag, as that will overwrite the certificate information you just inserted.
+If you are using cspack, don't use the /generateConfigurationFile flag, as that overwrites the certificate information you inserted.

 Your deployment package has been updated to use the certificate, and an HTTPS endpoint has been added.
-Now you can upload the package and certificate to Azure with the Management Portal.
+Now you can upload the package and certificate to Azure with the Azure classic portal.

 Now that your deployment is up and running in Azure, you can connect to it using HTTPS.

-In the Management Portal, select your deployment, then click the link under Site URL.
+In the Azure classic portal, select your deployment, then click the link under Site URL.

 In your web browser, modify the link to use https instead of http, and then visit the page.

-Note: If you are using a self-signed certificate, when you browse to an HTTPS endpoint that's associated with the self-signed certificate you will see a certificate error in the browser.
-Using a certificate signed by a trusted certification authority will eliminate this problem; in the meantime, you can ignore the error.
+If you are using a self-signed certificate, when you browse to an HTTPS endpoint that's associated with the self-signed certificate you may see a certificate error in the browser.
+Using a certificate signed by a trusted certification authority eliminates this problem; in the meantime, you can ignore the error.
 (Another option is to add the self-signed certificate to the user's trusted certificate authority certificate store.)

-If you want to use SSL for a staging deployment instead of a production deployment, you'll first need to determine the URL used for the staging deployment.
+If you want to use SSL for a staging deployment instead of a production deployment, you first need to determine the URL used for the staging deployment.
 Deploy your cloud service to the staging environment without including a certificate or any certificate information.
-Once deployed, you can determine the GUID-based URL, which is listed in the management portal's Site URL field.
-Create a certificate with the common name (CN) equal to the GUID-based URL (for example, 32818777-6e77-4ced-a8fc-57609d404462.cloudapp.net), use the management portal to add the certificate to your staged cloud service, add the certificate information to your CSDEF and CSCFG files, repackage your application, and update your staged deployment to use the new package and CSCFG file.
+Once deployed, you can determine the GUID-based URL, which is listed in the Azure classic portal's Site URL field.
+Create a certificate with the common name (CN) equal to the GUID-based URL (for example, 32818777-6e77-4ced-a8fc-57609d404462.cloudapp.net).
+Use the Azure classic portal to add the certificate to your staged cloud service.
+Then, add the certificate information to your CSDEF and CSCFG files, repackage your application, and update your staged deployment to use the new package.